Navid200/xDrip/docs/Intermittent.md

-## xDrip Dexcom Intermitent Connectivity
+## xDrip Dexcom Intermittent Connectivity

 xDrip needs to wake up and scan once every 5 minutes in order to maintain connectivity and provide consistent readings.
 New versions of Android have features to extend the phone battery runtime.
 This is done by minimizing background activity.